anirudhgha/p-bit/README.md

 each value defaults to those shown above.
 They can each be provided by the user to customize the random p-circuit setup.

 ### runFor
-    m = myPcircuit.runFor(Nt)
+    m = myPcircuit.runFor(Nt, gpu=False)

-runFor returns an Nt * Nm matrix.
+runFor returns an Nt * Nm matrix (ex.
+Nm=3, [0 0 1]).
 Each row of m contains the state of each Nm p-bits as the p-circuit ran Nt times.
+Setting gpu to True will make use of an available Nvidia gpu to accelerate execution.

+runFor will execute following the model provided when the pcircuit was constructed or that was set using setModel().

 ### getBoltzmann